toby49/preppin-data-python/README.md

 # Preppin' Data Python Solutions

 This repository contains my solutions to the Preppin' Data challenges, using Python and pandas.
-Through these challenges, I've practised various techniques, including cleaning, transforming, and analyzing datasets.
+Through these challenges, I've practised various techniques, including cleaning, transforming, and analysing datasets.

 ## Key Skills Practised:
 - **Data Import**: Reading CSV and Excel files using `pd.read_csv()` and `pd.read_excel()`.